IP WHOIS Lookup

 Using the IP WHOIS results

 The WHOIS IP lookup tool is how you find out who an IP address belongs to.
 With the IP WHOIS results, you’ll be able to find out exactly who to contact should you need to reach the owner of a given IP address.
 You’ll also see information regarding the Internet service provider (ISP) that has been assigned to the IP address.
-You can find the same information for your own IP on the What Is My IP homepage.
+You can find the same information for your own IP on the What Is My IP homepage, which provides a search IP tool.

 If you are a victim of IP abuse or IP spamming, use the IP WHOIS results to contact the ISP and file a complaint.
 You can also use the non-abuse contact information.
 However, it’s recommended to contact the ISP first as the IP address’ owner may not actually be behind the abuse.